 Keep in mind that once a user creates a new plan file, in most cases you also want the user to be able to save it.
 One way to accomplish this is to grant the user the appropriate level of plan file access directly (Read/Write and Allow Save Data).
-Alternatively, if you are using a plan file process (or the legacy workflow feature), then you can set the user's access at No Access or Read-Only and allow the process to "elevate" the user's access as appropriate to the plan file (assuming that Interacts with Process Management is also enabled for the plan file permission set).
-In order for this to work, the first step of the process must be configured so that the assigned owner is the process initiator / plan file creator.
+Alternatively, if you are using a plan file process, then you can set the user's access to No Access or Read-Only and allow the process to "elevate" the user's access as appropriate to the plan file.
+For this to work, the first step of the process must be configured so that the assigned owner is the process initiator / plan file creator.